Home/Nutritional Comparison

 Roasted Kale

 Roasted kale is a nutrient-dense leafy green vegetable that is rich in vitamins A, C, and K, as well as minerals like calcium and iron.
-Its unique texture and flavor make it a popular choice for healthy snacks and side dishes.
+Its crispy texture and savory flavor make it a popular snack or side dish.

 Alexanders